KrystalZhang612/recipes.io/README.md

 # Method to Run & Test the Project Locally
 ### Download the entire project to local directory
 ### Xcode must be `13.4` and higher versions with all Xcode dependencies updated.
-### `NOTE`Not fully compatiable with iOS 16.
+### `NOTE`: Not fully compatiable with iOS 16.
 Fully compatiable with any versions lower than iOS 16 devices.
 ### Compatible with MacOS Monterey `12.0` or higher versions.
 ### Run the project, choose Simulator iPhone 13 or iPhone 13 Pro Max for best compatiability.
 # 🛠️ Developing Languages, Tools, and Techniques Needed